-Kathy spent the first few years of her career in printing.
+Scout spent the first few years of her career in the printing industry.
 From there, she advanced to graphic design and production.
-She got really excited about computers in 1986 and joined Smith & Hawken’s Art Department in 1987.
-There, she spearheaded their conversion from manual methods of graphic design and production to computer-based methods using the first versions of Quark Xpress.
+She got really excited about computers in 1986 and joined Smith & Hawken’s Art Department in 1987 where she spearheaded the conversion of their high-quality catalog from manual production methods to computer using the first versions of Quark Xpress.
 In 1989, Janet lured her away to become a general Macintosh specialist and trouble-shooter with Tokerud Consulting Group.
-Over the years, she got more and more into FileMaker development and Studio Manager, becoming Studio Manager’s product manager in 2000.
+Over the years, she honed her skills in FileMaker development, becoming Studio Manager’s product manager in 2000.

-As a senior member of the Tokerud team, I have been the interface designer, associate product developer and chief technical writer.
-Currently my work primarily involves writing manuals, user guides, training materials and website content.
-Although I do not design websites, I do work to keep TCG web pages current.
+As a senior member of the Tokerud team, I am the graphical user interface designer, associate product developer and chief technical writer.
+In addition to designing layouts for computers and a variety of mobile devices, I write the Studio Manager manuals.
+Although I do not design websites, I assist in keeping TCG web pages current.

 Occasionally I work directly with designers to customize Studio Manager.
 What makes me good at this job is that I am one of you.
 My background for many years prior to joining TCG was in the graphic arts and printing industries.

-More often I work directly with Janet, either at her home office in Tiburon (a 1 hour commute for me each way from Santa Rosa) or remotely from my own home office.
+More often I work directly with Janet, either at her home office in Novato (a 40 minute commute for me from Santa Rosa) or remotely from my own home office.
 On very rare occasions I can still be talked into helping out folks with Macintosh tech support and the graphic design of simple flyers.

 In my off hours and weeks, I’ve found a nice balance to my work as a computer professional – that of vision quest guide.
 I lead vision quests in the desert a few times a year.
 See below for details.